Scottish Work-Related Road Fatality Register

 Two things are important to understand before drawing conclusions from this register.

-In short: treat the cases as real and informative, and treat any percentage as illustrative and provisional, not as a measure of Scotland's true work-related road-death rate.
+In short: treat the cases as real and informative, and treat any percentage as illustrative and provisional until it has been reconciled against official STATS19 data.

 How a collision is classified